 - The marketing department sees everything related to marketing and can take a firm grip on the marketing budget.

-- The CEO gets an overview of the entire operation without getting lost in the details.
+- The CEO gets an overview of the entire operation without getting lost.

 The best part is that this division is just an example.
 In many small businesses, a CEO or finance manager handles most tasks and has access to almost all contracts.
 In larger companies, the roles are more numerous and strictly defined.